NalinDalal/NalinDalal/ideas/blockchain-web3.md

 ### 6. Video based pump fun is an interesting idea but the market might have died now

+### 7. Wallet activity notifier — ping Telegram when a wallet moves funds

+### 8. Memecoin sniper UI — on top of an existing public API

+### 9. Airdrop eligibility dashboard — track airdrop eligibility for 3 protocols

 ## Half-Baked Ideas

 - A stablecoin-powered remittance app where the user can say "send $100 to mom" and the AI automatically handles the transaction.